Director Bui Thac Chuyen monitors and directs the crew on set - Photo: Mi Ly

 And like you said, cost isn't everything.
 But when it comes to historical films, there are a lot of things that cost money.

-For example, he initially wanted a team of consultants to do thorough historical research on the film, but it was only close to the date that he found out whether there was money or not.
+For example, he initially wanted a team of consultants to do thorough historical research on the film, but only found out close to the date whether there would be money or not.

 But research must be done a year in advance to make a film carefully.